 Neil holds degrees or certificates from University of Western Ontario – Huron College, Seneca College, Harvard Business School and the University of Virginia – Darden Business School.
 He obtained his MBA from the University of Western Ontario’s Ivey Business School in 2013.

 Neil was named one of Canada’s Top 40 under 40 in 2005.
 He has received the distinguished alumni of the year awards from each of Huron University, Royal Saint George’s College, Western University and Seneca College.
 He was awarded Queen Elizabeth’s Golden and Diamond Jubilee medals in 2002 and 2012.

 Neil is the grandson of the late General Arnold Brown, the international Leader of The Salvation Army.
 He is an active pilot and sailor.
 He enjoys furniture making and in his spare time plays tennis terribly, snowboards poorly and bikes slowly.

-The Center for Positive Organizations thanks Diane & Paul F. Jones (Ross School of Business MBA 1975) for their generous gift in support of the 2014-15 Positive Links Speaker Series.
+The Center for Positive Organizations thanks Diane and Paul Jones (Ross School of Business MBA 1975), for their generous gift in support of the 2014-2015 Positive Links Speaker Series.